neondatabase/website/content/guides/llamaindex-postgres-search-images.md

 ---
 title: Using LlamaIndex with Postgres to Build your own Reverse Image Search Engine
-subtitle: Step-by-step guide to build your own Reverse Image Search engine in an Astro application with LlamaIndex and Postgres powered by Neon
+subtitle: A step-by-step guide to build your own Reverse Image Search engine in an Astro application with LlamaIndex and Postgres
 author: rishi-raj-jain
 enableTableOfContents: true
 createdAt: '2024-06-11T00:00:00.000Z'